score-json/json/TSF/trustable/no-parsing-faults/NPF-01.5.md

     Erikhu1: 1.0
 ---

-The service does not parse partial and perturbed UTF-8 byte order marks within the first three characters of the input and throws an exception.
+The service provided by the nlohmann/json library does not parse partial and perturbed UTF-8 byte order marks within the first three characters of the input and throws an exception.